gijzelaerr/php-saml-ds/README.md

    service.

-The stripped down SAML metadata file is needed because mod_auth_mellon, at least the version shipped with CentOS 7, is unusably slow if you use the entire eduGAIN metadata file.
+The stripped down SAML metadata file is needed because mod_auth_mellon, at least the version shipped with CentOS 7, is unusably slow if you use e.g. the entire eduGAIN metadata file.

 ## Discovery Service